Why Sustainable Growth Depends on Automation and Process Design

 2. Write down every single repetitive task your team does daily.

-3. Circle the ones that require zero brainpower.
+3. Circle the ones that require no strategic decision-making.

 4. Find a software tool that handles them.